RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

-To summarize the above discussion, searching for similar edges may lead us to a good match in a bad neighborhood (local maxima), and such leads should be avoided.
-A neighborhood is bad if the distribution of features is different from the neighborhood around the query edge.
-Therefore, an important question arises. \textit{How can we capture similar neighborhoods without explicitly performing edge-to-edge matches?} To this end we propose \emph{neighborhood summarization}.
+While the above algorithm is efficient in locating a similar edge, it is prone to getting stuck in a local maxima.
+Specifically, searching for similar edges may lead us to a good match in a bad neighborhood (local maxima), and such leads should be avoided.
+A neighborhood is bad if one or both of the following are true: \begin{enumerate} \item The structure around the mapped edges is different. \item The distributions of relationships around the mapped edges are different and, therefore, even if an isomorphic mapping is found, the similarity among the mapped edges (relationship vectors) is likely to be low. \end{enumerate} \textit{Can we avoid dissimilar neighborhoods without explicitly performing isomorphism tests?}